-- 7.1.
-Describe how you have planned a public health intervention to improve health and wellbeing, demonstrating terms and concepts used to promote health and wellbeing. - 7.2.
-Demonstrate how the culture and experience of the target population may impact on their perceptions and expectations of health and wellbeing. - 7.3.
-Show how the target population were involved in intervention planning or delivery and have been supported to make informed decisions about improving their health and wellbeing. - 7.4.
-Evaluate a public health intervention, reporting on its effect and making suggestions for improvement. - 7.5.
-Demonstrate project management skills in planning or implementing a public health intervention. - 7.6.
-Demonstrate how quality assurance principles or policies are applied when planning or implementing a public health intervention. - 7.7.
+AREA 7 STANDARD Planning, 7.1.
+Describe how you have planned a public health intervention to managing and improve health and wellbeing, demonstrating terms and concepts used evaluating to promote health and wellbeing. public health 7.2.
+Demonstrate how the culture and experience of the target programmes population may impact on their perceptions and expectations and projects and wellbeing.
+7.3.
+Show how the target population were involved in intervention planning or delivery and have been supported to make informed decisions about improving their health and wellbeing.
+7.4.
+Evaluate a public health intervention, reporting on its effect and making suggestions for improvement.
+7.5.
+Demonstrate project management skills in planning or implementing a public health intervention.
+7.6.
+Demonstrate how quality assurance principles or policies are applied when planning or implementing a public health intervention.
+7.7.
 Demonstrate how risk management principles or policies are applied when planning or implementing a public health intervention.